JetBrains/jetbrains_guide/src/pages/tips/disable-tabs/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=9HWkImburic'
 leadin: |
-  ## Go tabless
+  *Want a cleaner UI with less noise to juggle in your head?*

+  There are better choices for moving between files than tabs.
-  *There are better choices.
-Let's turn off tabs.*
+  Let's turn them off.

   Tabs are a great way to focus on the few files for a task.
 But they have some downsides.
 Try disabling your tabs as a first step towards a more-focused, keyboard-centric workflow.
 ---

 People love tabs.
 It's the default way in PyCharm to jump around